Behoston/hmm_profile/README.md

 #### Read all hmm from file

-The `read_all` function returns generator to optimise memory usage - it's a common pattern that one file contains many models.
+The `read_all` function returns generator to optimise memory usage - it's a common pattern that one file contains many profiles.

 ```python